Suffolk County, New York: Climate

 Suffolk County sits at the convergence of climate zones including the humid continental (Dfa) and humid subtropical (Cfa), bordering closely on an oceanic climate (Cfb).
 The majority of the county by land area is in the Dfa zone.
 Summers are cooler at the east end than in the western part of the county.
 The hardiness zone is 7a, except in Copiague Harbor, Lindenhurst, and Montauk, where it is 7b.
 Average monthly temperatures in Hauppauge range from 31.0 °F in January to 74.0 °F in July, and in the Riverhead town center they range from 30.1 °F in January to 72.8 °F in July, which includes both daytime and nighttime temperatures.
-PRISM Climate Group, Oregon State U On February 9, 2013, Suffolk County was besieged with 30 inches of snow, making it the largest day of snowfall on record in Suffolk.
+On February 9, 2013, Suffolk County was besieged with 30 inches of snow, making it the largest day of snowfall on record in Suffolk.

 Adjacent counties

+Suffolk County has maritime boundaries with five other U.S. counties and is connected by land only to Nassau County.